Arrow left iconBack

 Planning Office

-The Prince William County Planning Office has launched an enhanced, live version of the Build-Out Analysis - an interactive online tool that provides continuously updated information about the county's development potential.
+The Prince William County Planning Office launched an enhanced, live version of the Build-Out Analysis in December 2025.
+The analysis was built as an interactive online tool to provide continuously updated information about the county's development potential.
+Prior to the analysis being available as an online application, it was an annual, hard-copy document that took many man-hours to analyze the data and create the booklet and was out-of-date before even being published.

-Unlike previous print versions, where data was "locked" at a specific point in time (typically December 31 of each year), the new Build-Out Analysis hub site application updates quarterly - or whenever the Board of County Supervisors adopts a new land development case.
+Unlike previous print, hard-copy versions, the relevant data was "locked" at a specific point in time (typically December 31 of each year), where the new online analysis updates quarterly and/or whenever the Board of County Supervisors adopts a new land development case.
 The hub includes detailed information about how and when data updates occur.

-The digital platform also includes user-friendly features such as data filtering, downloadable data tables, and access to GIS data layers available through the Prince William County GIS Open Data Portal.
+The digital platform also includes user-friendly features such as data filtering and exporting of attribute data tables.
+All the data layers used for the analysis are available for download from the Prince William County GIS Open Data Portal.

 About the Build-Out Analysis